Mental health is an important thing to talk about, but it can sometimes feel very uncomfortable.

 This is a worksheet that can help clients learn more about possible mental health relapse.
 It can be used near the end of a therapy treatment plan to help the client recognize a relapse when it is coming, but can also teach strategies to avoid relapse.

-5 Mental Health Worksheets & Awareness Activities (PDF)
+5 Mental Health Games & Awareness Activities (PDF)

 These worksheets and activities are excellent for cultivating mental health awareness: